An Amazing Olympic National Park Itinerary (3 Days)

 The Enchanted Valley

-The second backpacking trip we did was the Enchanted Valley, which we tackled midweek a couple of summers ago.
+The second backpacking trip we did was the Enchanted Valley, which we tackled midweek a few summers ago.

 This one is less about the spectacular mountain views, and more about hiking into a beautiful, secluded valley only accessible to people willing to hike the 13 miles in.